 You can now use most audio interfaces that are both USB class-compliant and Linux class-compliant with your standalone MPC.
+Audio devices must also be set to 44.1 kHz sample rate and 128 sample buffer size.

 Note: If you are unsure of your audio interface's compatibility, check with the original equipment manufacturer for more information.